 One-pot meals are the perfect solution when the tasks of life take part of the time dedicated to making dinner.
 This one-pot wonder is packed with an array of flavors from juicy shrimp, fresh cilantro, spicy jalapeño peppers, jasmine rice, quinoa and a colorful vegetable blend.
 A great wholesome meal that can be put together in no time.

-The premium blend of jasmine rice and quinoa is extremely versatile and can be used in anything from a filling breakfast, a tasty snack, or to switch up classic recipes like this Traditional Mexican Rice.
+The premium blend of jasmine rice and quinoa is extremely versatile and can be used in anything from a filling breakfast, a tasty snack, or to switch up classic recipes like this Authentic Mexican Rice.
 If you are looking for more ideas to cook with this grain blend, we recommend you try this hearty Chili Soup with Turkey, Rice and Quinoa – a meal to keep you warm and cozy on a chilly night!

 Seafood may seem like an intimidating ingredient to cook with, but here are some tips and tricks to help you cook with confidence when making this and any other delicious meal with shrimp: